2020 Proposition 2½ Override

-Mayor David J. Narkewicz invites Northampton residents to join him on the following dates and times to discuss how the March 3, 2020, Proposition 2½ Override ballot question question will allow the city to renew its fiscal stability plan after 7 years and preserve its vital city services and excellent schools.
+Mayor David J. Narkewicz invited Northampton residents to the below Town Hall Meetings to discuss how the March 3, 2020, Proposition 2½ Override ballot question will allow the city to renew its fiscal stability plan after 7 years and preserve its vital city services and excellent schools.

 - The $2.5 million question: Northampton residents weigh in on proposed override - January 17, 2020